Davos technology platform nears completion: impact investment opportunities in energy, climate and sustainability.

 Origins and Mission

-The initiative was first conceived at Davos in January 2024 by the Altru Institute, with the backing of a network of collaborative organizations committed to advancing solutions for global challenges.
+First conceived at Davos in January 2024 by the Altru Institute, with the backing of a network of collaborative organizations committed to advancing solutions for global challenges.
 The platform’s strategy is to engage experts worldwide to identify the most promising technologies and proven solutions ready for international expansion, then showcase these companies in order to connect them with financial and strategic partners.

-Company Profiles
+Company Profiles standard template

-The process follows four clear steps:
+The process follows three clear steps:

-- Assemble leading experts, investors, and executives across key challenge areas.
+1. Assemble leading experts, investors, and executives across key challenge areas.

-- Ask them to identify the projects and companies with the greatest potential to scale.
+2. Identify the projects and companies with the greatest potential to scale.

 As the organizers emphasize: “The one critical connection can bring success to worthy companies.”